jakubbortlik/dotfiles/README.md

 How it works
 ------------
-The script install.sh looks for files with the extension .symlink and creates links in $HOME with the same directory structure as is found in the dotfiles/ directory, except it prepends all paths with a "." and cuts off the .symlink suffix.
+The script ~/dotfiles/bin/symstall looks for files with the extension .symlink and creates links in $HOME with the same directory structure as is found in the dotfiles/ directory, except it prepends all paths with a "." and cuts off the .symlink suffix.

 E.g. for the file ~/dotfiles/vim/ftplugin/tex.vim.symlink there will be created the link in ~/.vim/ftplugin/tex.vim